-Passenger Vehicle Error Information
+Passenger Vehicle Error Lawsuits in Arizona

 Each year the United States averages about 6 million motor vehicle collisions.
 These traffic crashes cause injuries for 3 million people, 2 million of which will become permanent injuries.
 Large commercial trucks often receive negative media attention regarding the accidents in which they cause and the related injuries and fatalities.
 Due to their enormous structure, size, and weight, commercial vehicles are often involved in some of the most catastrophic accidents each year.